 Stage 1 - English, Mathematics, Verbal, Non-verbal and Spatial Reasoning Examinations and a handwritten Creative Writing Task - All applicants will be invited to sit these tests in December of the year prior to entry.

 Stage 2 - 160 boys are invited back for interviews in January of the year of entry.
 Results are released in February.

 Entering in Year 9 (13 Plus):

-Dulwich accepts 85 boys each year into Year 9.
-In addition, 125 boys join the year group from the Lower School, making a total of around 210 boys.
-60 of these places are given to boys who sit the ISEB pre-test when they are in Year 6 at prep schools.
-The remaining 25 places are given to boys who sit Dulwich College’s own examinations when they are in Year 8.
+Dulwich accepts 90 boys each year into Year 9.
+In addition, 125 boys join the year group from the Lower School, making a total of around 215 boys.

 Boys who are at UK prep schools are eligible to apply for the deferred entry route.
 There are 60 places available.
 The school uses a 2-stage process, with pupils being selected to move to the next stage based on their relative performance.

-Stage 2 - Successful applicants (140 boys) will be invited to an interview and will sit a 20-minute English composition test and will be asked one or two Mathematics questions during their interview.
-The interview usually takes place in late January / early February of Year 6.
+Stage 2 - Successful applicants (120 boys) will be invited to an interview.
+During the interview the candidate will have the opportunity to give further evidence of his academic strengths and to display his wider interests and abilities.
+The interview usually takes place in late January of Year 6.
 Conditional offers are released in February of Year 6.

-25 places are held back to allow for late applications.
-The deadline is November in the year before entry.
+30 places are held back to allow for late applications.
+The deadline is end of October in the year before entry.
 Written papers in English and Mathematics and online Reasoning tests are taken in January of the year of entry.
-40 boys are then invited back for interview in early February with offers released later in February.
+40 boys are then invited back for interview in late January with offers released later in February.

 Are Dulwich College’s own tests difficult?